Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

-The asynchronous function `getServiceHires(serviceIndex, hiresLength)` that takes two parameters "serviceIndex" and "hiresLength" as input.
+The asynchronous function `getServiceHires(serviceIndex, hiresLength)` takes two parameters "serviceIndex" and "hiresLength" as input.

 The function queries a smart contract method and retrieves a list of service hires for a given service.